Unrecorded map of the Western Hemisphere Printed on Linen -- With Cook's Discovery of Hawaii

 National and colonial boundaries are indicated, as are the tracks of voyages by Anson, Cook, Wallis and others, the latest date given being the death of Cook at Hawaii in 1779.
 Text notes in the left-side spandrels provide a variety of basic geographical and astronomical statistics.
 The substantial size; the use of ochre ink; and nice decorative touches such as the “American” and “Asiatic” figures in the right-side spandrels, calligraphic flourishes in the left-side spandrels, and the border of repeating stars all combine to give the textile a fine decorative quality.

 Given the information on the map, we surmise that it was created as a commemorative keepsake in England relating to the final voyage of Captain James Cook, as most map textiles were printed there at the turn of the 19th century.
-It also bears no date, but the mention of Cook’s death and the naming of the “United States” suggest that it was printed after 1780.
+It also bears no date, but the mention of Cook’s death and the naming of the “United States” suggest that it was printed about 1780.

 The map is unrecorded and not listed in in COPAC, OCLC or Threads of History.